mechero/code-quality-game/README.md

 ```
 It's important that the `id` matches with the SonarQube username.
 The `alias` will be used for the rankings and the `team` is used for aggregated Ranking per teams.

-In case your Sonarqube server doesn´t have anonymous access you need to specify credentials for accessing the API.
+In case your Sonarqube server doesn't have anonymous access you need to specify credentials for accessing the API.
 You can create an user with basic permissions for that.

 ```
 # Sample credentials for accessing the API